Get all the latest news on coronavirus and more delivered daily to your inbox. Sign up here.

 The situation resembles 2008, he said, when gold -- a perceived safe-haven -- fell 20 percent due to “dollar strength and a run on cash” before the Fed’s $600 billion quantitative easing program curbed the greenback's value and made gold more attractive.
 Currie has a 12-month price target of $1,800 an ounce.

-“Gold gives you a good perspective on things because in reality, long term, it's not the price of gold that goes up,” Schiff said.
-“The price of gold remains constant.
-It's the price of everything else that goes up.
+““Gold gives you a good perspective on things because in reality, long term, it's not the price of gold that goes up, but the purchasing power of the dollar and every other fiat currencies that goes down,” Schiff said.

 “People like to say 200 years ago, 250 years ago, a man could buy a nice suit for an ounce of gold," he said.
 "And that's the case today.”